-- II.
-Ask participants to summarize the main points of the activity.
-Add any of the following points that are not mentioned. - There are no good excuses not to use a condom, except wanting to get pregnant. - If you want to avoid STIs and HIV, use a condom every time you have sex from start to finish to protect yourself.
-Make your motto: 'No condom, no sex' or 'No hoodie, no honey.' - It can be difficult for long-term, serious or committed couples to keep using condoms and this is when many young people get infected with HIV. - If you are going to have sex without a condom, get tested together first. - Getting tested together does not protect you over the long-term, but it does reduce your risk.
+- 13. Ask participants to summarize the main points of the activity.
+Add any of the following points if not mentioned. - □ There are no good excuses not to use a condom, except wanting to get pregnant. - □ If you want to be SURE to avoid STIs and HIV, use a condom every time you have sex from start to finish to protect yourself.
+Make your motto: 'No condom, no sex' or 'No hoodie, no honey.' - □ It can be difficult for long-term, serious or committed couples to keep using condoms.
+This is when many young people get infected with HIV. - □ If you are going to have sex without a condom, get tested together first. - □ Getting tested together is not a guarantee of safety and does not protect you over the long-term, but it does reduce your risk.